CesarF1204/RestoGo/README.md

 - Shows details such as the name, description, meal category, image, price, and quantity.

 ### 4. Update Item
-- Allows users to modify existing food items.
+- Allows admin to modify existing food items.
 - Fields that can be updated include:
     - Name
     - Description